 \subsection{S/N scaling test}

 Regardless of the requested scaling of an injection's brightness, by providing a desired fluence or S/N, the {\tt FRBfaker} will use an S/N value to inject it with an appropriate power based on the rms of the data's noise.
-The ``original {\tt FRBfaker} scaling'' method, as described in section \ref{sec:FRBfaker}, makes use of the radiometer equation (equation \ref{eq:radiometer}) to calculate the area an injection's pulse profile should have to inject it with a desired fluence or S/N in its TS.
+The `original {\tt FRBfaker} scaling' method, as described in Sect. \ref{sec:FRBfaker}, makes use of the radiometer equation (Eq. \ref{eq:radiometer}) to calculate the area an injection's pulse profile should have to inject it with a desired fluence or S/N in its TS.
 To determine how well the calculated area reflects the desired brightness of the injection, the following test is performed.

 One hundred fake 8-bit filterbank files are created with the same time and frequency resolution as the HTRU-North data and filled with pure Gaussian noise.
-In each of these files are 10 DM-smeared SPs injected of morphology I with the same S/N, a DM of 312.526\dm\ and an intrinsic width of 0.874\,ms. The DM and width are chosen such that they coincide with an applied trial DM and boxcar width of \heim, so its reported pulse parameters can be considered to have the most optimal recoverable values and deviations from the injected values are due to injection inaccuracies by the {\tt FRBfaker}.
-The bursts are injected per file with a requested S/N randomly drawn from a log-normal distribution from an S/N of 8 to 80.
+In each of these files, ten DM-smeared SPs are injected of morphology I with the same S/N, a DM of 312.526\dm, and an intrinsic width of 0.874\,ms. The DM and width are chosen such that they coincide with an applied search trial DM and boxcar width of \heim.
+Therefore, its reported pulse parameters can be considered to have the most optimal recoverable values, and deviations from the injected values are due to injection inaccuracies by the {\tt FRBfaker}.
+The bursts are injected per file with a requested S/N randomly drawn from a log-normal distribution from an S/N of eight to eighty.

-From figure \ref{fig:snr_recovery}, the original {\tt FRBfaker} scaling curve, it follows that under these ideal circumstances \heim\ recovers the bursts with an on average $\sim$10\% lower S/N than their requested S/N values.
+From Fig. \ref{fig:snr_recovery}, the original {\tt FRBfaker} scaling curve, it follows that under these ideal circumstances \heim\ recovers the bursts with an on average $\sim$10\% lower S/N than their requested S/N values.
 Even though this discrepancy is of an expected order for bursts randomly injected in Gaussian noise, this scaling method assumes that Gaussian-shaped bursts are injected.
 The discrepancy might therefore be larger whenever this is not the case, for instance, when bursts of morphology III and IV are injected.
 A scaling method more agnostic to the morphology of the injections would thus increase the general applicability of the code.